-The NTIA and other Federal agencies responsible for spectrum management have effectively employed guardbands to avoid interference.
+The NTIA, FCC and other Federal agencies responsible for spectrum management have effectively employed guardbands to avoid interference.
 Where appropriate, guardbands should continue to be used as a tool to reduce the effects of out-of-band emissions (OOBE) and adjacent channel interference.
-They are not necessarily useful in reducing the effects of intermodulation or interference for small, low cost devices.
+They are not necessarily useful in reducing the effects of intermodulation or interference for small, low cost devices and have only a modest impact in reducing the effects of receiver-generated intermodulation.

-To provide greater certainty with respect to spectrum use rights, and thereby stimulate investment in communications services, NTIA or any government entity employing guardbands in spectrum policy should be guided by the following principles:
+To provide greater certainty with respect to spectrum use rights, and thereby stimulate investment in incumbent communications services, NTIA or any government entity employing guardbands in spectrum policy should be guided by the following principles:

-- For new services, the spectrum used for such a guardband should come from a new service commencing operations and not an incumbent service. - If an incumbent service makes changes to its system's architecture or modulation technique that result in new interference, then the spectrum to be used to establish any guardband protections should be provided by the service making such changes. - When allocating spectrum for new services, guardbands should not simply reflect current OOBE rules.
+- For new services, the spectrum used for such a guardband should come from a new service commencing operations and not an incumbent service, if that would be in the public interest. - If an incumbent service makes changes to its system's architecture or modulation technique that result in new interference, then the spectrum to be used to establish any guardband protections should be provided by the service making such changes, if that would be in the public interest. - When allocating spectrum for new services, guardbands should not simply reflect current OOBE rules.
 A realistic assessment of the potential for OOBE interference should be analyzed to ensure the size of the guardband is appropriate.
+This assessment should consider filter performance that is commercially available and performance that can be reasonably expected in the near term. - Where appropriate, "virtual guardbands" using dynamic spectrum access techniques may be considered as an alternative to physical guardbands on a case-by-case basis. - Consistent with the recommendations contained herein, when employing physical guardband techniques, government policy makers may consider whether the equipment to be protected from harmful interference is dated technology that can reasonably be upgraded to mitigate adjacent band interference.